angular/angular-ja/aio-ja/content/guide/aot-compiler.md

 `false` by default.
 This is an option used by `bazel` build rules and is needed to simplify how `bazel` rules track file dependencies.
 It is not recommended to use this option outside of the `bazel` rules.

-  ### *enableIvy*

-  Tells the compiler to generate definitions using the Render3 style code generation.
-This option defaults to `false`.

-  Not all features are supported with this option enabled.
-It is only supported for experimentation and testing of Render3 style code generation.

-  *Note*: Is it not recommended to use this option as it is not yet feature complete with the Render2 code generation.

 ## Angular Metadata and AOT